Skip to content

 The case for investing in air pollution and climate change together

 The actions proposed here – and others like them – make sense on several fronts, and will pay for themselves many times over.
-They save and improve lives, provide economic benefits locally, reduce emissions and drive fair and sustainable growth.
+They reduce deaths and the burden of disease provide economic benefits locally, reduce emissions and drive fair and sustainable growth.

 Tackling air pollution in Africa will require concerted action from governments, city leaders, donors, and citizens.